 Greg has spent considerable time learning about real estate, farm equipment and farm ground, antique tractors, antique engines and old cars.
 Greg has also spent a considerable amount of time learning about firearms, hunting and fishing related items along with coin collections.
 His interest in classic/muscle cars started with his high school graduation gift of a 1965 Ford Mustang when he started the “body off” restoration.
 He still owns that Mustang, but remembers fondly the day he saw his car at auction during the summer of 1978.

 Greg has traveled to Arizona, South Dakota, Colorado, Kansas and Missouri to conduct auctions.
 His experience is a vital part of our company.
 Greg was the lead auctioneer in Prescott, Arizona, over a four year period, selling over $1,000,000 worth of antiques, collectibles & firearms in that venue alone.

-Greg is a bi-weekly guest appraiser on the KFOR “Problems and Solutions” radio show, hosted by Cathy Blythe.
-This show alone is broadcast in 5 states--Nebraska, Iowa, Minnesota, North Dakota & South Dakota.
+Greg was a bi-weekly guest appraiser on the KFOR “Problems and Solutions” radio show, hosted by Cathy Blythe.
+This show alone was broadcast in 5 states--Nebraska, Iowa, Minnesota, North Dakota & South Dakota.
 He has also participated in local antique roadshow appraisals and has conducted countless benefit auctions for The Capital Humane Society, Ducks Unlimited, Pheasants Forever, Quails Forever, Boy Scouts and The Joshua Collingsworth Fund, just to name a few.